 Most two-piece golf balls have an outer layer and inner core, making their construction very simple, but very important to overall production.

-A multi-piece ball offers more spin, and better control, but it’s cost may keep it out of the range of a high handicapper.
+A multi-piece golf ball offers more spin, and better control, but it’s cost may keep it out of the range of a high handicapper.

-Golf balls cover
+Golf ball cover

-The cover of a golf ball can either be thin, allowing for more spin and feel, or thicker, for more durability.
 The cover’s quality is responsible for high spin entering the green, greenside control with short game shots, and low spin off the tee box when hitting the driver.

 Dimples